AryanBansal-launch/personalize_try/README.md

 # Contentstack Personalize Demo

 This is a [Next.js](https://nextjs.org) project demonstrating how to integrate [Contentstack Personalize](https://www.contentstack.com/docs/personalize) into a web application.
-The project shows how to deliver personalized content variants to users based on their attributes (such as location, age group, etc.) using Contentstack's Personalization engine.
+The project shows how to deliver personalized content variants to users based on their attributes (such as location) using Contentstack's Personalization engine.

 ## What This Project Does